mongodb/genny/docs/generated/workloads.md

 ### Description
-The goal of this test is to exercise multiplanning.
-We create as many compound indexes as possible, each comprising of tenantId and another field.
-We then run a query with an equality predicate on tenantId and other predicates a small number of fields, so we get all the plans that use relevant indexes.
+This test exercises multi-planning in the presence of a common pattern, using "tenant IDs": we have a single collection that conceptually is partitioned into one collection per user ("tenant"), so each query has an extra equality predicate on tenantId, and each index is prefixed with 'tenantId: 1'.
+We create as many compound indexes as possible, each with "tenantId" as the prefix of the index key pattern.
+We then run a conjunctive query with an equality predicate on tenantId as well as inequalities on all other indexed fields.

-We expect classic to have better latency and throughput than SBE on this workload, and we expect the combination of classic planner + SBE execution (PM-3591) to perform about as well as classic.
+This workload is the same as "Simple.yml" other than that it uses compound indexes with the "tenantId" prefix.
+We expect multi-planning performance to be similar to "Simple.yml", but this pattern of a prefix field shared by all indexes is common amongst customers and is therefore important to cover.